soosten/Halite-Bot/README.md

 ### Dependencies
-The code depends only on standard libraries (mainly numpy, scipy, and scikit-learn).
+The code depends only on standard libraries and the scipy stack.
 However, the script `build.py` requires the `kaggle_environments` package to run and render the simulations locally.
 The package can be installed by running

 `pip install kaggle_environments`